bittrap/tools/README.md

 ## How BitTrap works?

-* BitTrap installs a Bitcoin signed transaction with a bounty in every device of an organization.
+* BitTrap generates a Bitcoin signed transaction with a bounty for every device of an organization.
 * This transaction (when it's broadcast in the Bitcoin network) will transfer the bounty to a "proxy wallet".
 * If you hack a device where BitTrap is installed, you'll find 2 files:
   1. `transaction.txt`: The signed Bitcoin transaction with a risk-adjusted amount of BTC (the device bounty).